boostorg/redis/README.md

 }
 ```

-Composition of commands is trivial and there is support for some stl
+Commands can be generated easily and there is support for STL
-containers
+containers when it makes sense

 ```cpp
 void foo()